 Check your paper stock often to prevent running out.
 All supplies for your lotto terminal are provided by Scientific Games.
 You may order paper and other supplies through the terminal using the "Special Functions."
 Or, you may dial 1-800-858-4744 to reach the Scientific Games hotline.

-The $100,000 Cash Game, Pick 3, and Pick 4 games can be cancelled.
+Pick 3 and Pick 4 games can be cancelled.
 However, the ticket must be cancelled the same day in the same store where it was sold and before the sales cutoff for the game.

 After each sale on the Extrema terminal, close out the customer by touching "Close Out Customer" at the bottom of the Customer Settlement screen.

-When you close out the customer, the total is erased from the Customer Display Unit and the Powerball, Mega Millions and Hot Lotto jackpot messages are displayed for your customers to see.
+When you close out the customer, the total is erased from the Customer Display Unit and the Powerball, Mega Millions, Hot Lotto and MONOPOLY MILLIONAIRES' CLUB jackpot messages are displayed for your customers to see.

 The Iowa Lottery's 800 number is for retailer use only.
 It should not be given out to the public because the extra volume of calls can prevent us from responding as quickly to retail issues.

-Tickets for Iowa-only games ($100,000 Cash Game, Pick 3, and Pick 4) expire 90 days after the drawing for which they are eligible.
-Tickets for multi-state games (Powerball, Mega Millions and Hot Lotto) expire 365 days after the drawing for which they are eligible.
+Tickets for Iowa-only games (Pick 3 and Pick 4) expire 90 days after the drawing for which they are eligible.
+Tickets for multi-state games (Powerball, Mega Millions, Hot Lotto, MONOPOLY MILLIONAIRES' CLUB and All or Nothing) expire 365 days after the drawing for which they are eligible.

 If a lottery player hand you a card, it's important to ask the player which kind of card they have before you make the transaction.
 Lottery players can use debit cards to purchase lottery products.
 However, state law prohibits the use of a credit card to make a lottery purchase.